 Description

-If you are looking for a nice winter themed cake, take a look at this little fella – a nice chocolate cake with winter decorations.
+If you are looking for a nice winter themed cake, check out this little fella here – a delicious chocolate cake with chocolate buttercream and icy decorations!

 Ingredients